c0dedbear/mindful-track-public/privacy.md

 All HealthKit data remains on your device and is not transmitted to remote servers.

-### Mindful Track+ (Plus) Subscription
+### Mindful Space+ (Plus) Subscription

-If you choose to purchase a Mindful Track+ (Plus) subscription, we:
+If you choose to purchase a Mindful Space+ (Plus) subscription, we:

-- Process your payment data using RevenueCat, which collects anonymous purchase history limited to Mindful Track subscriptions only.
+- Process your payment data using RevenueCat, which collects anonymous purchase history limited to Mindful Space subscriptions only.
 For more details, please see their [privacy policy](https://www.revenuecat.com/privacy).
 - Store your meditation session data locally on device, including session progress, favorite meditations, and practice statistics.

 ### Apple Watch Synchronization